psbtok/psbtok/readme.md

 ### Welcome!
 My name's Peter

 - ⚡ I'm a Web developer with experience in JavaScript, React, HTML5, CSS3.
-- 👀 I’m have an experience in Python programming using many modules such as Django, BeautifulSoup, Threading, socket
+- 👀 I have an experience in Python programming using many modules such as Django, BeautifulSoup, Threading, socket
 - Some of many project use various API's provided by YouTube, Telegram, Twitch, VK
 - 🌱 I’m currently learning Django, React and Node.js
 - 📫 How to reach me: opletaevpetr@mail.com / https://peteropletaev.netlify.app/